 How to Calculate Existing Customer Revenue Growth Rate

 Once again, the formula below should only take into consideration revenue generated from existing customers.
 No new sales are involved in this measurement.
-Existing customer revenue growth rate can be applied to a single account examined over a long period of time, or it can be measured to reflect the "big picture."
+Existing customer revenue growth rate can be applied to a single account examined over a long period, or it can be measured to reflect the "big picture."

 Monthly Revenue Growth Rate = (MRR at the End of Month - MRR at the Start of Month) / MRR at the Start of Month

-In simple terms, the repeat purchase rate (RPR) is the percentage of your current customers that have returned to buy from your company again.
-This metric is a pretty darn good indicator of loyalty -- often used by marketing and sales teams to assess performance and the impact of the overall customer retention strategy.
+In simple terms, the repeat purchase ratio (RPR) is the percentage of customers that have returned to buy from your company again.
+This metric is a great indicator of customer loyalty — often used by marketing and sales teams to assess the performance and impact of the company’s customer retention strategy.
 Although this particular metric typically applies to products, you can also apply the same formula to repeat subscription or contract renewals.

-This is a measurement that can be calculated in any timeframe -- weekly, monthly, quarterly -- and your customer success team will still find the data valuable.
-However, although the calculation itself is rudimentary, it's important to consider the buying needs of your individual customers, as they may each have a different baseline purchasing frequency, depending on what they're using your product for.
+This is a measurement that can be calculated in any timeframe — weekly, monthly, quarterly — and your customer success team will still find the data valuable.

-Repeat Purchase Rate = Number of Returning Customers / Number of Total Customers
+Repeat Purchase Ratio = Number of Returning Customers / Number of Total Customers

 5. Product Return Rate

-While the B2C retailer average return rates for in-store and online purchases hover around 9% and 20% respectively and typically occur because a product was damaged, looked different from what was expected or was the wrong item entirely, product returns in a B2B setting can be a bit more lethal.
-Given both the larger sales volume and extended duration of the average B2B sales cycle, not to mention the greater number of players involved in it and the expenses associated with the typical contract, product returns can be extremely problematic for your customer retention strategy -- and customer service teams must quickly make amends before the sale (and/or customer) is lost entirely.
+While the B2C retailer average return rates for in-store and online purchases hover around 9% and 20% respectively, product returns in a B2B setting can be a bit more lethal.
+Given both the larger sales volume and extended duration of the average B2B sales cycle, product returns can be extremely problematic for your customer retention strategy.
+Customer service teams must quickly make amends before the sale (and/or customer) is lost entirely.

-A high product return rate -- where "high" depends solely on your industry -- is most certainly a data point to which customer success teams must pay close attention.
-Not only can customer success managers use product return rates to justify reaching out to the appropriate internal parties and jumpstarting the damage control process, but they can also use the information to let the right people know where the product or its delivery need to be improved.
+Product return rate is most certainly a data point that customer success teams must pay close attention to.
+Not only can customer success managers use it to justify reaching out to internal parties and jumpstarting the damage control process, but they can also use the information to let the right people know where the product or its delivery needs to be improved.

 How to Calculate Product Return Rate

-The timeframe in which you determine your product return rate will also depend on your sales volume.
+The timeframe for your product return rate will also depend on your sales volume.
 What's effective for another company may not work for yours.
-But here's the base formula -- it's just important that whatever time period you choose to contextualize the calculation, you consistently adhere to it.
+But here's the base formula and it's important that whatever period you choose to contextualize the calculation, you consistently adhere to it.